mejariamol/quartz-easy/README.md

     //...
 }
 ```
+2. set application property `qe.base-package` as your base package name of the project which will contain all your job implementations.
-2. And you are done! **No need** to define factories, JobDetail, Triggers...etc.
+3. And you are done! **No need** to define factories, JobDetail, Triggers...etc.

 ## Contribute
 Lets make this more simpler and effective!
 Looking forward to PRs. :smile::+1: